-UM's current policy sets a minimum standard for RCR training based on a trainee's funding source(s):
+The minimum standards for RCR training are based on a trainee's funding source(s):

 Persons supported by NSF research funds are required to complete CITI Program online RCR training.

-Persons supported by NIH research funds are required to complete "live" classroom training of some kind in addition to the CITI online training.
-Classroom training may be offered by Ethics Programs or the trainee's home school, college, or department.
+Persons supported by NIH research funds are required to complete "live" classroom training of some kind in addition to the CITI Program online training.
+Classroom training may be offered by the trainee's home school, college, department, or outsourced to UM Ethics Programs.